 For information on Australia's bilateral relations with the individual member states of the EU, select the appropriate country:

 Key EU institutions

-The main institutions of the EU are the European Council, the Council, the Commission and the Parliament.
+The main institutions of the EU are the European Council, the Council of Ministers, the Commission and the European Parliament.

 The European Parliament (EP) is the only directly elected EU institution.
 It shares decision-making power with the Council on most internal market policies and has budget approval powers.
 The Parliament has the right to approve or reject the nomination of Commissioners.
 With the entry into force of the Lisbon Treaty, the Parliament gained an expanded role in a number of new areas including trade, agriculture and justice and home affairs.

 Prior to the Lisbon Treaty, the Council and the Commission shared responsibility for managing the EU's external relations through a High Representative for Common Foreign and Security Policy, based in the Council, and a European Commissioner for External Relations and Neighbourhood Policy.
 The Lisbon Treaty effectively combined these functions in a single, new High Representative of the Union for Foreign Affairs and Security Policy, who is also a Vice-President of the European Commission.
 The first person to hold this position is former European Commissioner for Trade, Baroness Catherine Ashton of the UK.
 The High Representative chairs the Foreign Affairs Council and exercises authority over a new EU foreign service — the European External Action Service.